paul007pl/MVP_Benchmark/registration/README.md

 Partial point cloud pairs with "match_level = 1" mostly have more correspondences than those with "match_level = 0".

 Most relative rotations are within [0, 45\textdegree], and the rest have unrestricted rotations \in [0, 360\textdegree].
-The ratio can roughly be 4 : 1.
+The ratio is roughly 4 : 1.

 Note that the source and the target are two different incomplete point clouds scanned from the same CAD model.